AWS Home

 Personas, journeys, and stories

-I organized multiple workshops across several teams to align on personas, create journey maps, and prioritize over 500 user stories.
+I facilitated workshops across 12 teams to align on personas, create journey maps, and prioritize over 500 user stories.

 3